How to View Previous Versions of Word Document [2026]

 Method 3: Restore Your Word Document Using Previous Versions in Windows

-If you’ve been working on a word file and something went wrong—don’t worry.
-Windows quietly creates restore points in the background, and you might be able to bring your document back without using any extra software.
+If you’ve been working on a Word file and something went wrong—don’t worry.
+When you’re trying to figure out how to see previous versions of a Word document, Windows can help.
+It quietly creates restore points in the background, and you might be able to bring your document back without using any extra software.

 Step 1: Head to the folder where your word document was last saved—this might be your Desktop, Documents folder, or anywhere else you usually save files.